spex-xray/spex-help/source/threads/pionabs/pionabs.rst

     SPEX> com rel 4 6,7,8,9,10,1,2
     SPEX> com rel 5 1,2

 Step 8: Set the component relation for the PION components.
-Assuming that the warm absorber components closer to the central engine are defined first (with a smaller component index), photons emitted from the inner most warm absorber component (with a nonzero ``omeg`` value) is screened by all the outer warm absorber components at the redshift of the target, as well as the galactic absorption before reaching the detector.
+Assuming that the warm absorber components closer to the central engine are defined first (with a smaller component index), photons transmitted from the inner PION components (with a nonzero ``omeg`` value) are screened by all the outer PION components at the redshift of the target, as well as the galactic absorption before reaching the detector.

 ::